dizmo/Accordion/README.md

 ```

 As you see the SCSS hierarchy reflects the HTML, with one exception: namely the
 scrollbar `.iScrollVerticalScrollbar`.
-Actually it is not required, but has been
+Actually, it is not required but has been
 shown here for demonstration purposes: You could simply omit it, and the
 scrollbar would still be rendered properly (albeit with a slightly different
 gray shading).